bertkdowns/thesis/notes/proposal.litreview.md

 For example, a Digital Twin could emulate a physical sensor, PLC system, or SCADA system, sending data to the same visualisation and control tools that the factory uses to monitor the physical system .
 This would enable operators to view the simulations' response to changes in the same way as they would view the real process's responses [@sixlayer_redelinghuys_2020], and would enable the digital twin to communicate with outside systems through already-standard protocols.

+### Multi-Agent Systems

+Digital Twins may be designed to work in multi-agent systems, interacting with other digital twins or acting on behalf of the physical system.

 ## Digital Twin Development Tools in Chemical Engineering